-(Click on any one of our partners' logo of your choice to start the order process.)
+(Click on our partner's logo to start the order process.)

 NOTE: The Coronavirus Aid, Relief, and Economic Security (CARES) Act require every CLIA certified COVID-19 testing site to report every diagnostic and screening test result (both positive and negative results) performed to detect SARS-CoV-2 or to diagnose a possible case of COVID-19 (e.g., molecular, antigen, antibody) to the appropriate state or local public health department, based on the individual’s residence.
 Public health reporting is mandated by law and is not affected by the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA specifically provides for public health reporting without a patient's authorization or consent.

 The US Food and Drug Administration on Monday granted Emergency Use Authorization for Symbiotica's COVID-19 Self-Collected Antibody Test System, the first antibody test authorized for use with home collected dried blood spot samples.

 "The authorization of the first prescription use, home collection antibody test will play an important role in helping health care professionals identify individuals who have developed an adaptive immune response from a recent or prior COVID-19 infection," Jeff Shuren, director of the FDA's Center for Devices and Radiological Health, said in a statement.

 This test system has not been FDA cleared or approved but has been authorized for emergency use by FDA under an Emergency Use Authorization for use by Symbiotica Inc., located at 1350 Burton Drive, Vacaville, CA 95687;

 This test system has been authorized only for detecting IgG antibodies to SARS-CoV-2, not for any other viruses or pathogens; and